 For this workflow, you need a sufficient number of known points to verify and pin your drone imagery to the ground.
-This is because a drone without onboard GPS correctional processing capabilities is only a vehicle for capturing site imagery.
+This is because a drone without on-board GPS correctional processing capabilities is only a vehicle for capturing site imagery.
 Its position in the sky is not accurately geotagged, so you don't get reliable positional data from its hardware alone; that accuracy comes from ground control.

-Having multiple (GCP) on your site when surveying ensures 1/10 foot (3 cm) accuracy or better but they can be time consuming to set up on a large worksite.
+Having multiple Ground Control Points (GCP) on your site when surveying ensures 1/10 foot accuracy or below, but they can be time consuming to set up on a large worksite.